RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 In other words, calibration worked when I ignored the behavior of the motors while plowing through the steps.

 ###Success
 There is great satisfaction in solving an elusive problem.
 The OpenROV forum proved to be a powerful and useful resource.
-Next step: [Piloting the OpenROV in Lake Michigan](/blog/2014/08/22/openrov-meets-chicago-lake-michigan/) on the following day.
+Next step: [Piloting the OpenROV in Lake Michigan](/blog/2014/08/22/openrov-meets-chicago-lake-michigan/).

 _Photo acknowledgement: The original version of the ESC photo was published in the [OpenROV assembly manual](http://openrov.dozuki.com/Guide/How+to+Assemble+OpenROV+2.6/6).
 Thanks OpenROV team!_